rust-lang/book/src/ch17-05-traits-for-async.md

 This is analogous to the `Item` associated type for the `Iterator` trait.
 Second, `Future` also has the `poll` method, which takes a special `Pin` reference for its `self` parameter and a mutable reference to a `Context` type, and returns a `Poll<Self::Output>`.
-We’ll talk a little more about `Pin` and `Context` later in the section.
+We’ll talk more about `Pin` and `Context` in a moment.
 For now, let’s focus on what the method returns, the `Poll` type:

 ```rust